nvtkaszpir/workstation/README.md

 ## TODO

+* rename roles so that they conform with ansible-linter etc
 * ci: linters output to html
 * guest: in-shell apt settings (retries)
 * guest: ansible task retries for package installs